Wahoo ELEMNT BOLT v2 vs. ROAM: Which One to Choose?

 Ease of Setup

-As both devices are from Wahoo, they are equally easy to set up.
+Both devices are equally easy to set up.
 You simply scan a QR code with the ELEMNT Companion app to connect the head unit to your phone.

-Then you can pair sensors, such as an HR monitor or a power meter, and you’re ready to ride.
+Then, you can pair sensors, such as an HR monitor, a power meter, or a cycling radar, and you’re ready to ride.

 Wahoo excels in this area, as their bike computers are easy to set up and use (more about their usability below).